 Normally I don’t do equipment reviews on my blog.
 I’m not that good at gear talk, so I leave that to the pros.
-This piece of video production equipment is so useful and exciting I have to share.
+This piece of full spectrum video production equipment is so useful and exciting I have to share.

 The eMotimo Spectrum is the most versatile piece of video production equipment I own.
 Being a commercial video producer requires being nimble, quick, and the ability to produce a variety of visual styles efficiently.
 The new Spectrum ST4 delivers consistent high quality robotic motion control movement in a small form factor, with a higher than expected weight load capacity.

 The predecessor to the Spectrum ST4 is the eMotimo TB3.
 It was mainly designed for polished timelapse camera movement.
 The TB3 made motion control timelapse production amazingly easy, but I needed to use it for full motion video too.
 Changing to higher speed motors did the job, but wasn’t completely controllable and fluid.